a review by the Crow.

 But, here’s where that loops back into one of the movie’s greatest strengths: the action sequences.

 This is a Wolverine movie.
-This is a movie about a guy with blades snikt!-ing out of his hands, with a berserker-rage haunting his every violent move.
+This is a movie about a man with blades snikt!-ing out of his hands, with a berserker-rage haunting his every violent move.
 And finally! we get him in a R-rated feature.
-There are claws sticking through skulls, limbs getting cleft from bodies, primal screams, horrific Spanglish, and a few moments that made me cross my legs together like a girl trying to hold in pee and moan for jewels squished by claws (even though the dudes on the receiving end were bad guys.
-Actually, I propose that the particular strike I’m on about is a very specific reference I’m surprised to see included in the movie).
+There are claws sticking through skulls, limbs getting cleft from bodies, primal screams, terrifying amounts of Spanglish, and a few moments that made me mourn the fate of future generations of fictional characters (I propose that the particular strike I’m on about is a very specific reference I’m surprised to see included in the movie).

 And how could they work so well if they weren’t put together so well?
 The action choreography (everything to do with the fight scenes or chase scenes) are incredibly well-directed and produced.
 It’s gritty and brutal, and it’s very much the most realistic we’ve seen so far.
 Reducing the players down to a small handful of “action” mutants improves the stakes on offer by a huge margin.
 And the pay-off is certainly worth it.